skiselev/omega/Mainboard.md

 * Replace the following components:
   * R9 use 16 kohm resistor (instead of 20 kohm)
   * C91 use 18 pF capacitor (instead of 27 pF)
-* Install a wire links JP5 and JP6 in 2-3 position for PAL standard support

 #### V9958 VDP Support
-The Omega Main Baord can be configured to support either V9958 VDP (recommended) or V9938 VDP.
+The Omega Main Board can be configured to support either V9958 VDP (recommended) or V9938 VDP.
 To support V9958 VDP the board should be configured as follows:
 * Do not install the following components:
   * Transistor: Q2
   * Capacitor: C43